Kong/docs.konghq.com/app/konnect/dev-portal/applications/application-overview.md

 support application registration for the Service and are managed by
 {{site.konnect_saas}}.

-Plugins enabled by app registration cannot be disabled or deleted using the toggle in the **Plugins** pane on the Services Version page.
-To disable or delete them, disable app registration.
+To disable or delete a plugin that was enabled by app registration, you must disable app registration itself.
+You can't use the toggle in the Plugins pane on a Service version, as the toggle is unavailable for
+{{site.konnect_short_name}}-managed plugins.

 ![Konnect Enable App Registration with OIDC](/assets/images/docs/konnect/konnect-enable-app-reg-oidc-toggle.png)